 A short note before we dive into our testing: it is important to note that when following a bread recipe, you should follow the manufacturer’s instructions for kneading bread rather than what the recipe states.
 For KitchenAid mixers, this means using the dough hook and kneading at speed 2 for 4 minutes.
 If additional kneading is required, let your mixer rest for 15 minutes and repeat the process.
 For Bosch and Nutrimill mixers, use the dough hooks, set them to the slowest speed, and mix for 6-8 minutes.
 For this section of testing, we followed the manufacturer’s recommendations.

-For our bread test, we wanted a sticky, thick dough that made several loaves of bread to truly test the capacity of our mixers.
-We used an old family recipe– Four mixers, 15 cups of flour, and 16 loaves of bread later, we had our test results and were pleasantly surprised by them.
+To determine the best mixer for sandwich bread, we wanted a sticky, thick dough that made several loaves of bread to truly test the capacity of our mixers.
+We used an old family recipe— Four mixers, 15 cups of flour, and 16 loaves of bread later, we had our test results and were pleasantly surprised by them.

 Whole wheat bread and a whole lotta testing